Preparing for your Private Pilot Practical Test (generically called the checkride or flight test] is a whole different matter than the written.

 “So by all means study and quiz yourself, but also make sure you eat right and get plenty of rest leading up to your checkride.
 Don’t let your nerves get the better of you.
 You’ll do fine.”

-Here are some of Jason’s Reflections and Tips from Recent Checkrides.
+Here are some of DPE Jason Blair’s Reflections and Tips from Recent Checkrides.

-For more checkride tips, see Greg’s book, The Savvy Flight Instructor.
+For more checkride tips, see Greg’s book, The Savvy Flight Instructor, Second Edition.